nBaie/disruption_detection/README.md

 3. Put the files for the model into /model/

-4. Setup a mysql database and create a schema called "disruptuion_detection"
+4. Setup a mysql database and create a schema called "disruption_detection"

 5. Execute the SQL-script (/SQL/create_table.sql) on the created schema